-- What should a new well or refrac produce with an optimized stimulation treatment? - How do you avoid stranding hydrocarbons in new and existing wells? - What are the "best practices" for executing new well fracs and refracs? - Where have operators done refracs and what are their economics vs new wells? - How refracs can help avoid new infill well 40% EUR losses from asymmetric fracs. - How to avoid the need for a future refrac by getting the completion right the first time!
+- What should a new well or refrac produce with an optimized stimulation treatment? - What are the "best practices" to avoid stranding hydrocarbons in both types of wells? - Where have operators done refracs and what are their economics vs new wells? - How refracs can help avoid new infill well 40% EUR losses from asymmetric fracs.